immcantation/shazam/docs/vignettes/DistToNearest-Vignette.md

-By default, `distToNearest`, the function for calculating distance between every sequence and its nearest neighbor, assumes that it is running under non-single-cell mode and that every input seuqnece is a heavy chain sequence and will be used for calculation.
+By default, `distToNearest`, the function for calculating distance between every sequence and its nearest neighbor, assumes that it is running under non-single-cell mode and that every input sequence is a heavy chain sequence and will be used for calculation.
 It takes a few parameters to adjust how the distance is measured.
 If a genotype has been inferred using the methods in the `tigger` package, and a `v_call_genotyped` field has been added to the database, then this column may be